-Project Location: Cheyenne, Wyoming // Client: Wyoming Department of Environmental Quality (DEQ), Abandoned Mine Land Division (AML) // Client Contact: Lindsey French, 307.335.6965 // Client Address: 510 Meadowview Drive, Lander, WY 82520 investigations at the mine.
-The first phase of investigations was concerned with the surface impacts for the mine.
+Project Location: Cheyenne, Wyoming // Client: Wyoming DEQ, AML Division // Client Contact: Lindsey French, 307.335.6965 // Client Address: 510 Meadowview Drive, Lander, WY 82520

+RESPEC was selected by WY AML to investigate and evaluate mining features associated with the underground Horse Creek limestone mine.
+RESPEC conducted both surface and subsurface investigations at the mine.
+The first phase of investigations was concerned with the surface impacts of the mine.
 During the investigations, RESPEC recorded 83 individual surface features, including subsidence, portals, shafts, highwalls, hazardous equipment and facilities, and areas that were environmentally degraded because of mining activities.
 The investigation team used the ArcGIS Collector application to collect and inventory all features in a geospatial database and recorded pertinent information for each feature.